MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entities/sharepointsite.md

 ---
 # SharePointSite Entity Reference

-SharePoint site from where documents can be managed in Microsoft Dynamics 365.
+SharePoint site from where documents can be managed in Microsoft Dynamics 365 for Customer Engagement.

 ## Messages